Saturday night and Sunday morning: Where to watch Election Night 2020

 From 8am

-Morning Report’s Sunday morning post-election special is hosted from Wellington and Auckland by Susie Ferguson, Guyon Espiner and deputy political editor Craig McCulloch.
+Morning Report’s Sunday morning post-election special is hosted from Wellington and Auckland by Susie Ferguson, Guyon Espiner and deputy political editor Craig McCulloch, with analysis from a team of experts including The Spinoff’s own Danyl Mclauchlan.

 Māori Television